nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 </figure>
 </div>

-Nearly one-third of renting households in the City experience severe rent burden—spending at least half their income on rent.
+Nearly one-third of renting households in the City experience severe rent burden — spending at least half their income on rent.

 We see severe rent burden among New Yorkers of all income levels—but low-income people feel these effects more.
 Severe rent burden impacts nearly half (44%) of households that earn between $25,000 and $50,000, and 85% of households that earn less than $25,000.
 People who are rent burdened must make difficult choices between housing and necessities that support health.
 For example, they may choose not to use an air conditioner because of the electricity bill <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/heat/">despite this increasing their risk for heat-related illness and death.</a>